Iraqi panel finds Maliki, others responsible for fall of Mosul

-Separately, Prime Minister Haider al-Abadi directed military commanders accused of abandoning their posts in Ramadi, the capital of western Anbar province which was overrun by Islamic State in May, to face court martial.
+In a separate initiative, military commanders accused of abandoning their posts in Ramadi, the capital of the western Anbar province which was overrun by Islamic State militants in May, could face court martial.

-Abadi also slashed 11 ministerial positions on Sunday, cutting the three deputy prime ministers and four other posts while combining four ministries with other similar ones.

-A year in office, Abadi is seeking to transform a system he complained has encouraged ethno-sectarian party patronage, spawning graft and incompetence that deprived Iraqis of basic services while undermining government forces in the battle against Islamic State.
+A year in office, Abadi is seeking to transform a system he complained has encouraged ethno-sectarian party patronage, spawning corruption and incompetence that deprived Iraqis of basic services while undermining government forces in the battle against Islamic State fighters.

 Islamic State’s seizure of Mosul, Iraq’s second city, in June 2014 as it swept across the Syrian border and declared a modern “caliphate”, exposed once and for all the brokenness of the system left in place by the 2003-2011 U.S. occupation.

-It has left the Baghdad government dependent on Shi‘ite militias, many funded and assisted by neighboring Iran, to defend the capital and recapture lost ground.
+It has left the Baghdad government dependent on Shi‘ite Muslim militias, many funded and assisted by neighbouring Iran, to defend the capital and recapture lost ground.

-The panel’s findings allege that Maliki, who remains a powerful figure despite having his vice president position canceled last week in Abadi’s reforms, had an inaccurate picture of the threat to Mosul because he chose commanders who engaged in corruption and failed to hold them accountable.

-The report, seen by Reuters and confirmed as accurate by three of its members, also placed responsibility for the fall of Mosul with former Mosul Governor Atheel al-Nujaifi, former acting defense minister Sadoun al-Dulaimi, former army chief General Babakir Zebari and Lieutenant General Mahdi al-Gharrawi, former operational commander of Nineveh province, of which Mosul is the capital.

 Others accused include Nineveh police commander Major General Khalid Hamdani, former Deputy Interior Minister Adnan al-Assadi, former army intelligence chief Lieutenant General Hatam al-Magsousi and three other Kurdish members of the Iraqi security forces.

 There has been no official accounting of how Mosul was lost, or of who gave the order to abandon the fight.
-Maliki has accused unnamed countries, commanders and rival politicians of plotting the city’s fall.
+Maliki has accused unnamed countries, commanders and rival politicians of plotting the fall of the city.

-An investigation by Reuters in October showed how troop shortages in Mosul and infighting among top officers and Iraqi political leaders played into Islamic State’s hands and fueled the panic that led to the city’s abandonment.
+An investigation by Reuters in October showed how troop shortages in Mosul and infighting among top officers and Iraqi political leaders played into Islamic State’s hands and fuelled panic that led to the city’s abandonment.

 The parliamentary report was approved by 16 of the 24 members of the panel who voted, lawmaker Muhsin Sadoun said.
 Two were absent.
 Parliament was expected to vote on the findings on Monday and then refer it to Abadi and the public prosecutor.